 Group Support Meetings:

 Please join our support group meetings (Live or virtual on the Saint Agnes Facebook Group support page).
 This is a group of current, previous and future patients who offer and provide remarkable support and advice to each other and are welcoming and inviting.
 The meetings are moderated by highly skilled and specialized Bariatric certified nurses and staff, where they cover several topics and interests. .

 Your follow up visit with the bariatric surgeon will be scheduled close to completion of your work up and non-surgical weight loss program.
 By that time, you probably will be well prepared, but again write down all questions you might have to discuss with your surgeon.
 At this appointment results of all tests will be reviewed with you and a final decision would be made about type of proposed bariatric procedure and any associated recommended surgery (hiatal hernia repair, gall bladder removal and etc).
 To minimize your risks and to facilitate laparoscopic approach, you might be recommended to do Preoperative Liquid Protein diet.

 Last Steps Immediately Before Surgery:

-You will also receive Preoperative patient packet containing instructions on how to prepare for surgery, what medications to stop or continue taking through the day of surgery, informed consent forms, and prescriptions for postoperative blood clots prophylaxis.
+You will also receive a Preoperative patient packet containing instructions on how to prepare for surgery, what medications to stop or continue taking through the day of surgery, informed consent forms, and prescriptions for postoperative blood clots prophylaxis.
 You also will be scheduled for Preoperative surgical class (different from bariatric dietician class).
 This is taught by the Bariatric nurse coordinators about one week before your scheduled surgery.
-This class covers variety of topics in preparation for surgery: what happens on the day of surgery, what happens during your stay in the hospital, as well as important steps you will be making immediately after discharge from the hospital.
+This class covers a variety of topics in preparation for surgery: what happens on the day of surgery, what happens during your stay in the hospital, as well as important steps you will be making immediately after discharge from the hospital.